 Web sites are always asking you to ‘prove you’re not a robot’.
 Since when did this become okay to ask someone?
 They can’t demand to know my race, age, gender, or my proclivities towards power tools, but they can demand to know whether I’m a robot?

 What if I was a robot?
 I would have to live a life of deceit as I go through the captchas (the typing monitor suggested Caiaphas, and I don’t even know what those are, which probably proves I’m not a robot), and click on boxes trying to prove I’m ‘innocent’ of non-sentience.

 This would stress me out no end.
 I would have to get an attorney from the ASPCA.
-No, it’s the AARP.
-No, I think it’s the ACLU.
+No, the AARP.
+No, it’s the ACLU.
 That’s it.
-(It stands for Apocalyptic Clients and Lawyers, Underwriters.)
+It stands for Apocalyptic Clients and Lawyers, Underwriters.

-Be sure and tell people you’re able to identify pictures with bananas in them.
-They will gaze at you in alarm, and edge away, but at least they know you aren’t a zombie.
+Tell random people you are capable of identifying pictures with bananas in them.
+They’ll gaze at you in alarm and edge away, but at least they’ll know you aren’t a zombie.
 Zombies aren’t interested in fruits and veggies.

 4) Don’t express preferences for different foods.

 If you say you like Swede-ish food, or Mexican, that’s a dead giveaway, if you’ll pardon the pun.
 Zombies are egalitarian in their appetites, if nothing else.

 In fact, you might try telling tasteless jokes, or pretending to be a racist.
 For some, this won’t be difficult.
 All I’m saying is that zombies appear to be good people who don’t contribute to the world’s problems.